Polarization.

 Our Mission

-Let’s Talk Unite inspires bipartisan discourse through free digital resources, local workshops, and a podcast.
-We have high school and college students in all executive and teaching roles so that they gain invaluable communication and leadership skills.
-We are fortunate to have a strong board of advisors who are aiding the expansion of Let’s Talk Unite across the United States.
+Let’s Talk Unite inspires bipartisan discourse by offering free digital resources, local workshops, and a podcast.
+We exclusively appoint high school and college students to our executive and teaching roles to foster leadership and communication skills in the next generation.
+We are fortunate to have a strong board of advisors aiding the expansion of Let’s Talk Unite across the United States.

 Let’s Talk Polarization